-In a simple language, Hyperconverged Infrastructure (HCI) is referred to the IT infrastructure in which x86 processor-based servers, in the cluster, using a special software, cumulatively creates a virtual Storage Area Network that fulfils the storage needs of the applications installed on top of that cluster.
-For example, if we have 3 servers and each of the servers is equipped with two 1 TB hard drives, so putting all the three servers in a cluster and with the help of that magical software (like VMware VSAN), we can create a virtual storage array with total capacity of 6 TB by taking 2 TB from each server.
-(Note: to simplify I am not considering the data replication or RAID).
+In simple language, Hyperconverged Infrastructure (HCI) is referred to the IT infrastructure in which x86 processor-based servers, in the cluster, using a special software, cumulatively create a virtual Storage Area Network that fulfills the storage needs of the applications installed on top of that cluster.
+For example, if we have 3 servers and each of the servers is equipped with two 1 TB hard drives, so putting all three servers in a cluster and with the help of that magical software (like VMware VSAN), we can create a virtual storage array with a total capacity of 6 TB by taking 2 TB from each server.
+(Note: to simplify, I am not considering data replication or RAID).

-Also in future, if we need to increase the storage from 6 TB to 8 TB, we just need to add one more server with the same configuration and so on.
-In HCI world this one server is called as a “node”.
-By adding a node we generally add Compute, Network and Storage resources to the existing infrastructure at once.
+Also, in the future, if we need to increase the storage from 6 TB to 8 TB, we just need to add one more server with the same configuration and so on.
+In HCI world, this one server is called a “node”.
+By adding a node, we generally add Compute, Network, and Storage resources to the existing infrastructure at once.
 This easy scalability feature makes it more attractive to the industry.

 Benefits of Hyperconverged Infrastructure:

 Some benefits of Hyperconverged Infrastructure are given below:

 Low Total Cost of Ownership (TCO): By using the HCI, organizations reduce the cost of expensive Storage Array hardware, as HCI leverages the standard x86 IT hardware, which is easily available at a competitive price and very few maintenance expenses.
 Also, it can be started with a very small number of servers and can be scaled on demand.